 Savvy mobile marketers know that using the right messaging channel at the right time is a must for creating an engaging user experience.

 But not all channels are created equal.
-Our data shows that in-app messages have over 100% higher CTRs than push notifications.
+Our data shows that in-app messages have over 100% higher engagement rates than push notifications.

-Keep reading to learn how to make this channel an effective part of your mobile engagement strategy.
-Plus get in-app messaging examples to help you build your own campaigns.
+Keep reading to learn in-app messaging best practices on how to make this channel an effective part of your mobile engagement strategy.
+Plus, get in app messaging examples and ready-to-use templates to help you build your own campaigns.

 It boils down to this: external vs. internal channels.

 Push notifications appear on a user’s home screen and notification menu, and users have to explicitly opt-in to receive these messages.
 Push is an incredibly effective way to reach users when they’re not in your app to bring them back or persuade them to take a specific action.